primait/auth0_ex/README.md

   # When true, logs errors in validation of tokens, but it does not stop the request when the token is not valid.
   # Defaults to false.
   dry_run: false,
-  # When false, only the claims of tokens are validated, but their signature is not verified.
+  # When true, only the claims of tokens are validated, but their signature is not verified.
-  # This should NEVER be enabled on production-like systems.
+  # This is useful for local development but should NEVER be enabled on production-like systems.
-  # Defaults to true.
+  # Defaults to false.
-  verify_signature: true
+  ignore_signature: false
 ```

 ## Usage